ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 CP2K
 ~~~~

-Converts a CP2K trajectory to an HDF5 trajectory in the MDANSE format.
+Converts a CP2K trajectory to an MDT trajectory.

 Inputs: